nata63reg/dev_test_tasks/python36_selenium_pytest/readme.md

 	7. In field «Login / E-mail» type "test_task";
 	8. Click button «ВХОД»

-Notice:
+#### Notice:
-	- Each step must be checked. (e.g: After step 3 check that field is populated properly).
+	ul Each step must be checked. (e.g: After step 3 check that field is populated properly).
 	- Use only CSS and XPATH locators.
 	- Use implicity and explicity waits.